HenningScheufler/pynodewidget/docs/developer/index.md

 # Developer Guide

 !!! info "Audience"
-    This guide is for **contributors** and **advanced users** who want to:
+    This guide is for **JavaScript/TypeScript developers** who want to:

-    - Understand PyNodeWidget's JavaScript/TypeScript internals
+    - Understand PyNodeWidget's frontend architecture
-    - Contribute to the frontend codebase
+    - Contribute to the JavaScript codebase
-    - Create custom field types with React components
+    - Create custom field types, handles, or components
-    - Build plugins that extend PyNodeWidget's capabilities
+    - Extend the library with plugins

-    - Debug complex Python ↔ JavaScript interactions
+    **For Python users:** See the [User Guide](../guides/index.md) instead.

 !!! note "Prerequisites"
     Familiarity with: